magmide/magmide/posts/comparisons-with-other-projects.md

 Then there are systems that merely *apply* formal methods to existing software.
 These can

 My guess about why they weren't able to achieve broad adoption is because they didn't have separation logic, the critical theoretical breakthrough that (eventually) led to Rust's revolutionary ownership model.
 It's a very clean and intuitive way to reason about mutable and sharable global state.
 It's extremely difficult to reason about the correctness of imperative programs, especially concurrent ones, without using Separation Logic.
 And Iris was only recently developed!
-The reason Magma is exciting *now* is largely because of Iris.
+The reason Magmide is exciting *now* is largely because of Iris.

 However there might be something to learn from the literate programming patterns in this project.
 I wish I could get my hands on it!